 - 1. Overall trajectory.
-46% of local governments expect to cut spending on roads and highways in the coming year, while only 11% expect to increase it.
-The remainder (43%) expect no change. - Findings by population size.
-Population size is the key factor: the larger the locality, the more likely it is to decrease spending on roads and highways in the next year. - Findings by government type.
-Municipal and township governments are slightly less likely to decrease spending on roads and highways than county governments. - 4.
+53% of local governments expect to decrease spending on capital investment in the next year, making it the hardest hit functional area that we surveyed. - 2.
+Findings by population size.
+Population size is the key factor: the smaller the locality, the less likely it is to decrease spending on capital investment in the next year. - 3.
+Findings by government type.
+Municipal and township governments are less likely to decrease spending on capital investment than county governments. - 4.
 Findings by region.
-Local governments in the West are more likely than those in any other region to decrease spending on roads and highways, while localities in the Midwest are least likely to decrease spending. - 5.
+Local governments in the West are more likely than those in any other region to decrease spending on capital investment. - 5.
 Findings by COVID-19 incidence.
-Spending trajectories on roads and highways are similar between localities with lower and higher degrees of COVID-19 disease incidence. - 6.
+Spending trajectories on capital investment are similar between localities with lower and higher degrees of COVID-19 disease incidence. - 6.
 Findings by political leaning.
-Spending on roads and highways is somewhat less likely to decrease in Republican-leaning localities than in Democrat-leaning localities.
+Spending on capital investment is less likely to decrease in Republican-leaning localities than in Democrat-leaning localities.

-I. Overall Spending Trajectories on Roads and highways
+I. Overall Spending Trajectories on Capital Investments